hashicorp/vault/enos/README.md

 - Access to the `hashicorp-qti` organization in Terraform Cloud.
 - Full access to the CI AWS account is required.

+**Notes:**
-**Note:** For help with access to Terraform Cloud and the CI Account, contact the QT team on Slack (#team-quality).
-Access to the AWS account can be done via Doormat, at: https://doormat.hashicorp.services/.
+- For help with access to Terraform Cloud and the CI Account, contact the QT team on Slack (#team-quality) for an invite.
+After receiving an invite to Terraform Cloud, a personal access token can be created by clicking `User Settings` --> `Tokens` --> `Create an API token`.
+- Access to the AWS account can be done via Doormat, at: https://doormat.hashicorp.services/.
+  - For the vault repo the account is: `vault_ci` and for the vault-enterprise repo, the account is:
+    `vault-enterprise_ci`.
+  - Access can be requested by clicking: `Cloud Access` --> `AWS` --> `Request Account Access`.

 1. **Create the Terraform Cloud Workspace** - The name of the workspace to be created depends on the repository for which it is being created, but the pattern is: `<repository>-ci-service-user-iam`,